 Commands Description filter activex Removes ActiveX objects from HTTP traffic passing through the security appliance. filter java Removes Java applets from HTTP traffic passing through the security appliance. url-block Manages the URL buffers used for web server responses while waiting for a filtering decision from the filtering server. url-cache Enables URL caching while pending responses from an N2H2 or Websense server and sets the size of the cache. url-server Identifies an N2H2 or Websense server for use with the filter command.

 fips enable

-To enable or disable policy-checking to enforce FIPS compliance on the system or module, use the fips enable command, or [no] fips enable command.
+To enable policy-checking to enforce FIPS compliance on the system or module, use the fips enable commandin global configuration mode.
+To disable policy-checkin, use the no form of this command.

 fips enable